Stig Bergling: Later life and death

 In March 2013 Bergling was suspected to have shot a nurse in the face with an airsoft gun.
 The incident occurred when the nurse was in Bergling's room to help him with some practical details.
-According Bergling himself, he had felt provoked by the keeper and then brought up an airsoft gun and fired the gun into the wall.
-The police investigation was later discontinued and Bergling got back his airsoft gun that was first seized by the police.
+According to Bergling himself, he had felt provoked by the keeper and then brought up an airsoft gun and fired the gun into the wall.
+The police investigation was later discontinued and Bergling's airsoft gun, which had been seized by the police, was returned.
 Bergling died from Parkinson's disease on 24 January 2015.
 He was buried on 7 May 2015 at Kungsholms Cemetery in Kungsholmen, Stockholm.

 Personal life

 In his first marriage, Bergling was married 1961–1965 to Marianne Rinman (1941–2009), daughter of diploma engineer Kurt Rinman.
-He was in his second marriage 1965–1973 married to Kyllikki Kyyrö (born 1934), and third in 1986 to Elisabeth Sjögren (also named Lillemor Geuken and Elisabeth Sandberg) (1940–1997), and in his fourth 1998–2002 and fifth 2003–2004 to psychologist Helena Smejko (also named Elisabeth Robertsson) (born 1955), a native of Poland.
+In his second marriage, from 1965 to 1973, he was married to Kyllikki Kyyrö (born 1934); in his third, he was married in 1986 to Elisabeth Sjögren (also named Lillemor Geuken and Elisabeth Sandberg) (1940–1997); and in his fourth (from 1998 to 2002) and fifth (from 2003 to 2004), to psychologist Helena Smejko (also named Elisabeth Robertsson) (born 1955), a native of Poland.

 Enemy's Enemy

 In the novel Enemy's Enemy (1989) by author Jan Guillou, Carl Hamilton gets the task from his clients to go to Moscow and kill the spy Stig Bergling (in the book called Stig Sandström) who has escaped during his conjugal visit, killed his wife and went to Moscow to work for the Russians.
 The surname Sandström was taken from Sune Sandström, the then head of Säpo.
 Bergling wasn't murdered or killed his wife, but later returned to Sweden to serve the remainder of his sentence for espionage.
 In the 2006 edition of Enemy's Enemy, Guillou writes:

-”One morning he [Bergling] phoned me from Hall Prison and woke me up.
+"One morning he [Bergling] phoned me from Hall Prison and woke me up.
 He felt that he was entitled to a dedicated copy of the book.
 I could only agree and wrote truthfully that this is the most remarkable dedication I have ever written.
-One must say that I got off cheaply.”
+One must say that I got off cheaply."